janspale/janspale.github.io/_projects/2_project.md

 # **High-Temperature Heat Pumps: Powering the Future**

-In an age where _sustainable solutions_ and _energy efficiency_ dominate the global dialogue, there's a game-changer that's quietly revolutionizing the way we think about heating (both space and industrial process): **high-temperature heat pumps**.
+In the age where _sustainable solutions_ and _energy efficiency_ dominate the global dialogue, there's a game-changer that's quietly revolutionizing the way we think about heating (both space and industrial process): **high-temperature heat pumps**.

 Most of us are familiar with traditional heat pumps, which play a pivotal role in warming our homes during chilly winters and cooling them during scorching summers.
 However, high-temperature heat pumps are the evolved cousins (kind of a second Pokemon evolution) of these familiar machines, specifically engineered to operate efficiently at much higher temperature levels.
 These are not just about staying comfortable in our homes; they open doors to numerous industrial applications, from drying processes in the food industry to heat-intensive operations in the chemical sector.